-Kombucha tea is made from the fermentation of a scoby.
-"Scoby" is an acronym for "symbiotic culture of bacteria and yeast."
+Kombucha tea is made from the fermentation of a SCOBY, which is an acronym for "symbiotic culture of bacteria and yeast."
 You use it to start your kombucha culture.
-A "scoby" is basically a self-propagating formation of yeast and bacteria.
+A SCOBY is basically a self-propagating formation of yeast and bacteria.

-Things You NEED to Know Before Making Kombucha
+What You Need to Know Before Making Kombucha

-- Use the Right Tools: ONLY use stainless steel, glass, or clean wooden utensils.
+- Use the right tools: ONLY use stainless steel, glass, or clean wooden utensils.
 Invest in a clean, stainless steel pot.
-Use a glass dish to store the scoby in while you make a new batch of tea.
-Remove all jewelry off your fingers.
-Other metals can kill a scoby.
+Use a glass dish to store the SCOBY in while you make a new batch of tea.
+Remove all jewelry from your fingers.
+Other metals can kill a SCOBY.

-- Be Aware of Temperature: Room temperature everything, all the time.
-Extreme temperatures can kill a scoby.
+- Be aware of temperature: Room temperature is everything, all the time.
+Extreme temperatures can kill a SCOBY.
 In warm, humid environments, people leave their kombucha teas on the counter.
 Here in Northern California, I place mine in the back of my pantry on the floor.

-- Start with a scoby: You can buy the drink for $2-5 per 16 oz. bottle, but why?
-Kombucha scoby (or mushrooms) can be found: through friends or random strangers met at health food stores, on Craigslist or other networking boards (like at your local health food store), and on the internet.
-Obviously, it seems safest to obtain a scoby from a person deemed trustworthy because you’re going to make a concentrated tea from this stuff that you’re going to proceed to drink!
+- Start with a SCOBY: You can buy the drink for $2 to $5 per 16-ounce bottle, but why?
+Kombucha SCOBY (or mushrooms) can be found through friends, at health food stores, on Craigslist or other networking boards (like at your local health food store), and on the internet.
+Obviously, it seems safest to obtain a SCOBY from a person deemed trustworthy, because you’re going to make a concentrated tea from this stuff that you’re going to proceed to drink it!
 If you’re desperate to make it and can’t find flesh and blood to give it to you, turn to the internet, and search wisely.

 - Get a glass jar as big as the amount of liquid you want to make.

 - In a stainless steel pot, boil water.
-Turn off heat.
-Add 5-7 green and/or black tea bags (I use organic.
-Ask the previous owner what they were using and transition slowly, so as not to disrupt the scoby, possibly killing it).
+Turn off the heat.
+Add 5 to 7 green and/or black tea bags.
+(I use organic.
+Ask the previous owner what they were using and transition slowly, so as not to disrupt the SCOBY, possibly killing it.)
 And add 1 to 2 cups of sugar (if you have a smaller jar, use one; if it’s extra large, use two).

 - Cover with a piece of cloth (I cut up an old T-shirt).
 Secure it with a rubber band.